 Thanissaro Bhikkhu describes the absorption in the Jhanas as not so total that one loses awareness of the body: "To be in Jhana is to be absorbed, very pleasurably, in the sense of the whole body altogether."
-He instructs his students to practice insight meditation while still in the jhanic state - again as described in MN 111 - One by One as They Occurred.
+He instructs his students to practice insight meditation while still in the jhanic state - again as described in MN 111 - One by One as They Occurred - and as found in AN 9.36.
 See his article The Path of Concentration and Mindfulness.

 Insight Meditation Society teaches Jhanas to some of the students in the three-month retreat each year.
 The access method is via Brahma-Vihara practices.
 The depth of absorption here seems to be limited by the student continuing to repeat the Metta (or other Brahma-Vihara) phrases while in the jhanic state.
 However, some students who have practiced using this method have indicated that they manage to drop the phrases and then enter into a deeper state of absorption.
 In private conversations, several people who have practiced using this method, have indicated that the essence of the states is the same as that they subsequently learned using Ayya Khema's method - only the access method was different.

 The Pragmatic Dharma movement also teaches jhanas.
 It seems mostly they are working with the so-called "vipassana jhanas" which are 4 of The Sixteen Insight Knowledges.
 But they also do work with jhanas aimed at generating concentration, using some of the Sutta Style Jhanas techniques mentioned above.

 Interestingly, most teachers of Jhana tend to regard all Jhana methods with concentration levels weaker than their own as "not authentic, not real Jhanas", and they tend to regard all methods with concentration levels stronger than their own as "indulging, not useful."

 Given the diversity outlined above, several possible conclusions can be drawn: